 Peter Leaver’s recent appointments have been concerned with a number of energy disputes, including a Stockholm Chamber arbitration about an agreement to finance the repair of methane gas leaks in Russia, a PCA arbitration under a Bilateral Investment Treaty, an UNCITRAL arbitration concerning offshore oil exploration, an LCIA arbitration concerning the price formulae for iron ore, an ICC arbitration concerning the exploration and recovery of oil in South America and an ICC arbitration concerning the construction of an offshore oil platform.

 Peter Leaver believes it is essential that arbitrations are conducted efficiently and effectively, and that arbitrators have a duty to ensure that awards are delivered promptly.
 In order to achieve the efficient and effective conduct of arbitrations, he is strongly in favour of effective case management with the aim of ensuring that each party to the arbitration is given a fair opportunity to advance and present its case.

-He was for many years a member of the Court of Arbitration for Sport.
-He has spoken on arbitration practice and procedure at many symposiums and conferences around the world.
+Peter Leaver is a member of the Singapore International Arbitration Centre, the Hong Kong International Arbitration Centre Panels, and HKIAC’s Intellectual Property and Financial Disputes Panels, and was for many years a member of the Court of Arbitration for Sport.
+He has spoken on arbitration practice and procedure at many symposia and conferences around the world.

-Peter Leaver was for five years chairman of the board of the London Court of International Arbitration and for eight years was president of the UK National Anti-Doping Panel.
+Peter Leaver was a deputy High Court judge from 1994 to 2017 and chairman of the board of the London Court of International Arbitration from 2008 to 2012.
+In addition, for eight years he was president of the UK National Anti-Doping Panel.
 He is a member of the Chartered Institute of Arbitrators.